 In relation to the metaverse, the determination of the governing law will be a big issue.
 However, no one has established a conclusive answer on this issue at this point in time.

-7.3 Have there been any decisions or changes of law regarding the role of copyright in relation to artificial intelligence systems, including the use of copyright in those systems and/or any work generated by those systems?
+7.3 Have there been any decisions or changes of law regarding the interaction between copyright law and the creation and deployment of artificial intelligence systems?
+In particular, please reference any pending (or decided) disputes where copyright owners have challenged AI developers in relation to the use of works in the development of AI tools.